 5/22/2019

+1

-In 2007, at the age of 18, I can remember beginning thinking about what I wanted to pursue education and career wise when I was applying to colleges as a senior in high school.
+When applying to colleges in 2007 at the age of 18, I began thinking about what education and career to peruse.
 Choosing a major for a college education was never something I had given a whole lot of thought before this time, I just knew that getting a college education was expected of me.
-I began to think about what it was I enjoyed doing; I liked and played sports all through my life, but becoming a pro athlete was out of the question.
+I began to think about what I enjoyed doing; I liked and played sports all through my life, but becoming a pro athlete was out of the question.
 Video games were always a hobby of mine, but I never was interested in video game design.
 I had always done well and enjoyed my math and science courses growing up and learning about the how and why things worked and behaved the way they did, which lead me to consider engineering as an option.
 As I began to do a little more research into what engineering entailed, it seemed like it might be the right fit.

+2

-I decided to declare the major of Mechanical Engineering when I began college in the fall of 2008 at Old Dominion University.
+I declared the major of Mechanical Engineering when I began college in the fall of 2008 at Old Dominion University.
 I was excited to begin this new phase of my life and begin studying a field I was interested in, but there was a lot more growing up and soul searching I had to do before that took place.

+3

-I spent two years at Old Dominion before I decided to come home.
+After two years at Old Dominion before I decided to come home.
 I wasn’t prioritizing my studies the way I should’ve been and it reflected in the classroom.
 I felt that coming home would be the right move and allow me to refocus and get my priorities in order.
-However, there was more maturing that I still needed to do.
 One of the biggest reasons why I didn’t do well while I was at Old Dominion was because I partied too much.
-After I came home, that party lifestyle was still a part of me and continued to affect me as I began courses at Northern Virginia Community College.
+However, after I came home, that party lifestyle was still a part of me and continued to affect me as I began courses at Northern Virginia Community College.
 The focus of partying still trumped the studies I should’ve been focusing on.
 As a result, my grades were never fantastic, and I began to lose the drive that I once had towards a degree in Mechanical Engineering.
 During that time, I began to lose faith in myself that I could complete an engineering program, as I knew it would be a very rigorous one.

+4

 I switched my degree intentions a couple of times while I was at NOVA, from engineering to business administration, from business administration to psychology.
 Each of these degree changes seemed like the right move at the time and I felt inspired to pursue these routes based upon certain classes I was taking.
 I could envision myself completing these degrees and at the beginning of each semester, I had a new vigor where I believed I’d be able to focus on my studies in the proper way.
-However, the energy that I would have at the beginning of each semester would eventually fall by the way-side and my studies would take a backseat in my priorities.
+However, the energy that I would have at the beginning of each semester would eventually fall by the way-side and my studies would take a backseat backseat to what? in my priorities.

+5